zentyal/zentyal/docs/en/user/directory.rst

 *Password* field in :menuselection:`Users and Groups --> LDAP Info` in the master eBox.

+..
+FIXME: Shot LDAP info

 There is one extra requirement before registering a slave in a master.
 The master has to be able to resolve the slave's hostname via DNS.
 There are different ways to achieve this.
 The easiest one is adding an entry for the slave in the master's */etc/hosts*.
-Other option is to set up a DNS server with eBox, including the slave hostname and IP address.
+Other option is to set up the DNS service in eBox, including the slave hostname and IP address.

 Once these parameters are set and the slave hostname can be resolved from the master, the slave can be registered in the master by enabling the